 This also includes domestic projects such as the California train to nowhere.
 The state has been forced to cancel the massive bullet train project after having spent and wasted many billions of dollars.
 The state owes the Federal Government three and a half billion dollars.

 Economic crises and events, like the coronavirus, create an open season for white elephant projects and kleptocratic looting “stimulus” bazookas a la Hank Paulson and sidekick Ben Bernanke.
+The fraud of the Biden stimulus defies the imagination.

 The building project was approved back in 2008 as a response to the economic crisis, part of a €4.5 billion plan by the community of Pamplona.
 The scheme was modeled on Plan E, the series of ill-advised measures put in place by the Socialist government of José Luis Rodríguez Zapatero to use public money to attempt to boost Spain’s economic activity.